nasser/nostrand/README.md

 ## Usage

 ```
-nos [[KEY VALUE]...]
-FUNCTION [FUNCTION...]
+nos FUNCTION [ARG...]
 ```

-Nostrand does two things: it assembles arguments and runs functions.
+Nostrand does one thing: it runs a function.

-Arguments are keyword value pairs.
-They all get merged into a single map that is passed through the functions.
-They can appear anywhere, and their order does not matter.

 Functions are Clojure functions.
 Without a namespace, they resolve to the `nostrand.tasks` namespace which is built in.